Kit Review: Tyre Glider

 If you’ve ever struggled getting a very tight-fitting tyre on, or off a rim, then you will know it can indeed be a battle!
 Schwalbe Marathon Plus tyres are probably the tyre most people complain about, though on the plus side, they also rarely puncture.

-Tyre levers have mostly been the same, with probably the biggest change when they switched from being made out of steel, to being made out of plastic.
-Plastic tyre levers became necessary when rims were no longer made of steel, and steel tyre levers would damage far softer aluminium rims.
+For ages, tyre levers have mostly been the same.
+Probably the biggest change was when they stopped making them out of steel.
+Of course, they switched to plastic.
+Plastic tyre levers became necessary when rims were no longer made of steel.
+This is because steel tyre levers would damage far softer aluminium rims.
 Mostly, plastic tyre levers are OK.
 Until they snap, that is.
 And if you ever tried to fit a 700c x 25 Marathon Plus back on to the rim, you will probably have snapped a few tyre levers.
-Last time I did that I was forced to resort to using cable ties to help!
+Last time I did that I had to use cable ties to help!

-On my main bike I ride with Marathon plus tyres, on Alex Rims wheels, and the 700c x 38 tyres are not overly difficult get on, or off the rim.
-My road bike, however, has Michelin Power Endurance tyres (700c x 25) on Maddux R3.0 rims, and getting those tyres on, or off the rims is a big struggle.
+On my main bike I ride with Marathon plus tyres.
+The 700c x 38 tyres are not overly difficult get on, or off the rim.
+My road bike, however, has Michelin Power Endurance tyres (700c x 25).
+It also has on Maddux R3.0 rims.
+Getting those tyres on, or off the rims is a big struggle.
 And yes, I’ve snapped a few tyre levers in the process.
-But tyre levers are evolving, and I was supplied two Tyre Gliders.
+But tyre levers change, and they gave me two Tyre Gliders.
 Full disclosure: I didn’t pay for these products, but what follows is my honest review of them.
 My opinion is not for sale.

 Tyre Glider

 The Tyre Glider design is quite unusual.
-The tyre lever has a wide “spoon” to hook under the tyre and it, then you’re supposed to use the rather sturdy lever to slide it along the rim, popping the tyre off as you go along.
-Putting the tyre back on is quite interesting: the Tyre Glider has a “hook” that clips onto the rim wall, then the wide “spoon” previously used to get the tyre off becomes a large, flat area against which to push, popping the tyre back onto the rim as the Tyre Glider is slid along.
+The tyre lever has a wide “spoon” to hook under the tyre and it.
+You’re supposed to use the rather sturdy lever to slide it along the rim, popping the tyre off as you go along.
+Putting the tyre back on is quite interesting.
+The Tyre Glider has a “hook” that clips onto the rim wall.
+The wide “spoon” previously used to get the tyre off, becomes a large, flat area against which to push.
+As you push it along, it pops the tyre back onto the rim.

 Testing the Tyre Glider on different bikes